AzonInc/Doorman/docs/en/guide/support/support.md

 To resolve this, hold down the button labeled `FLASH` while connecting the USB cable to your computer.
 This will put the ESP into bootloader mode, preventing it from constantly restarting.
 :::

-::: details A loud beeping noise occurs on the phone Please take a look [here](../hardware-compatibility#known-issues).
+::: details A loud beeping noise occurs on the speaker Please take a look [here](../hardware-compatibility#known-issues).
 :::